Dr Rajshri Roy

 POPLHLTH 765: Nutrition Interventions in Public Health

-The purpose of POPLHLTH 765 is to identify issues and inequities in population nutrition, examine broader influences on population diets, and learn how to develop and assess population nutrition interventions which address these aspects.
+My lecture(s) focus on issues and inequities in population nutrition, broader influences on population diets, and how to develop and assess population nutrition interventions which address these aspects.

 MEDSCI 709: Nutrition in Health and Disease